TNT Sports (Argentina)

-TNT Sports Argentina is a subscription television channel dedicated to the broadcast of the sport of that country, along with ESPN Premium, which began broadcasting on Friday, August 25, 2017, from 6:00 p.m., after the alliance of Turner and Fox by the television rights of the Argentine First Division of Argentine soccer, being replacement of the governmental program Fútbol para Todos.
+TNT Sports Premium (formerly TNT Sports) is a subscription sports television channel by Warner Bros.
+Discovery Argentina available in Argentina.
+It is mainly dedicated to the broadcast of the Argentine Primera División, along with ESPN Premium.
+The channel began broadcasting on Friday, August 25, 2017, from 6:00 p.m., after the alliance of Turner and Fox by the television rights of the Argentine First Division of Argentine soccer, being replacement of the governmental program Fútbol para Todos.

 History

-The channel broadcasts half of the matches of each date of the Argentine Super League and the rest of the deferred matches, which are produced by Tournaments.
+The channel broadcasts half of the matches of each date of the Argentine Primera División and the rest of the deferred matches, which are produced by Tournaments.
 The channel's studios are located in La Corte, the audiovisual production company belonging to the Ceibo Group that was responsible for making the broadcasts of Fútbol para Todos since 2009 until 2017.

 Journalists of TNT Sports interview Lourdes Perez to Las Leoncitas national team after the women's hockey final at the 2018 Youth Olympic Games in Buenos Aires.
-The channel has a similarity with the former TyC organization, since it costs AR$665 per month to watch the games.
+The channel has a similarity with the former TyC organization, since it costs a price per month to watch the games.